pcichowicz/USER-Reduction/README.md

 The aDNA pipeline requires the users to have the following to be located in the right directories:

 * Raw fastq files to be downloaded and stored in the `raw_fqs` directory with project name/ID.
 * Indexed reference genome in the `Reference` directory that will be used.
-Can have multiple genome builds/species, however other than hg19 will have to be manually added in the 'setup_script.sh'
+Can have multiple genome builds/species, however other than hg19 will have to be manually added in the **setup_script.sh**
 * All script files to be placed in the `Scripts` directory
 * The `Project` directory should be empty (can have project name/ID directories if pipeline has been used before)

 #### Running the `setup_script.sh`
 Script requires 3 input arguments, -n <Project name/ID>, -s <Single/Paired-end reads>, and -r <reference build>;
-'eg. ./setup_script.sh -n SEA -s PE -r hg19'
+**eg. ./setup_script.sh -n SEA -s PE -r hg19**

-This script will require two user inputs, creating a 'project name/ID.config' (stores all the metadata needed) file that will be used by the following `run_scripts.sh` where depending on which tools selected will use the 'project name/ID.config' metadata.
+This script will require two user inputs, creating a **project name/ID.config** (stores all the metadata needed) file that will be used by the following `run_scripts.sh` where depending on which tools selected will use the **project name/ID.config** metadata.
 Input prompts are as follows:

-* Directory name of fastq files (relative name), 'eg .
-SEA'
+* Directory name of fastq files (relative name), **eg .
+SEA**
-* Type of sequencing platform used (can be set in script if all reads are from the same platform). 'eg. Illumina'
+* Type of sequencing platform used (can be set in script if all reads are from the same platform). **eg. Illumina**

-Once the script is finished, the '.config' file is produced and contains the following information;
+Once the script is finished, the **.config** file is produced and contains the following information;

-* project_name="SEA"
+> project_name="SEA"
 * project_dir="/Users/Patrick/aDNA/Project/SEA"
 * reference_build="hg19"
 * sequencing_type="PE"